michaelmafort/PHP_Coding_Standards/README.md

 - Method names must be declared in `camelCase`.

-- For Class file not close the php tag ?>.
+- For Class file not close the php tag `?>`.

-- Directory names must be named in StudleCaps.
+- Directory names must be named in `StudleCaps`.

 - Document the variable, methods and classes.